KILTprotocol/docs/docs/concepts/05_credentials/01_overview.md

 Once attested, the claims are considered to be a valid credential.

-To verify a credential, a Claimer can generate a presentation of it to a Verifier, with the following process:
+To use a Credential, the Claimer can generate a Credential-Presentation for a Verifier.
+The verification would follow this process:

 1. The Verifier may request a **credential** as the first step, along with with properties to reveal from the Credential.
 2. The Claimer selectively **discloses** the requested properties and signs them along with the challenge to generate a presentation.